Skip to main content

 Each number below is structurally verifiable.
 Where a live endpoint exists we link it.

 Modeled from operator activity logs — Figures below are derived from the platform's own ActivityLog event tables and operator-side modeling, not third-party-audited DMS exports.
-Source data and methodology available in the data room under NDA.
+Full methodology at /attribution.

 Operator domain years